awsdocs/aws-doc-sdk-examples/javav2/example_code/sns/Readme.md

 ## Overview
 This README discusses how to run and test the Java V2 code examples for Amazon Simple Notification Service (Amazon SNS).

-Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+Amazon SNS is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.